-School districts and other designated providers may not enter into any form of confidentiality agreement when terminating an employee and provides significant financial penalties and certification sanctions for non-compliance.
+School districts may not enter into any form of confidentiality agreement when terminating an employee and provides significant financial penalties and certification sanctions for non-compliance.
 These provisions would prohibit efforts to conceal unethical conduct by educators or allowing them to be passed from one school district to another unsuspecting site.